Vulnerability actions#

 upload-reports |

 Whether to upload the artifacts containing the vulnerability report.
-By default, the report artifacts will not be uploaded to hide any potential vulnerabilities? |
+By default, the report artifacts is not uploaded.
+This option should not be enabled unless strictly necessary. |

 False |